Eloboss/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that creates a directory named my_first_directoty in /tmp/
+a script that prints the type of the file named iam afile in /tmp